perennial wildflower is a herbaceous vine about 1½-4' long that

 style.
 The petals consist of an upright banner and a pair of projecting

 wings that enclose the keel.
-These petals can be pink, bluish purple,
+These petals are mostly reddish purple;

 lasting about 1 month.
 Afterwards, the flowers are replaced by

 elongated seedpods about 1-2½" long, ¼" across, and flattened.

 Each seedpod splits open into two valves to release its seeds.
 The

 small seeds are globoid in shape and somewhat flattened.
 The root

 system is fibrous and rhizomatous.
 At favorable sites, clonal

 colonies of plants often develop from the rhizomes.

 The preference is full or partial sun, wet to moist conditions, and

 soil containing loam or sand.
 Standing water is tolerated if it is